View Johnnie Snyder's Obituary on dailycourier.com and share memories

 He was born Oct.
 14, 1951, in Mt.
 Pleasant, a son of the late John E. Snyder and the late Eleanor Duke Zucco.

 Johnnie was a 1969 graduate of Southmoreland High School.
-He was retired as a prison guard at the Westmoreland County Prison.
+He was retired as prison guard at the Westmoreland County Prison.
 He was a former member of the U.S. Army Reserves.
-Johnnie loved animals, cars, and especially his motorcycle.
+Johnnie loved animals, the outdoors, camping and fishing, cars, and especially his motorcycle.
 He loved spending time with family and friends, especially his granddaughter.

 Family and friends will be received from 2-4 and 6-8 p.m.
 Monday and 11 a.m. to 1 p.m.
 Tuesday, the hour of service, in the Brooks Funeral Home, Inc., 111 E. Green St., Connellsville, with the Rev. Dr. Marvin Watson officiating.